thenakulmistry/thenakulmistry/README.md

 - 🎓 MTech student (AI specialization) at **IIT Gandhinagar** with a focus on backend engineering, cloud deployment, and system design.
 - 💻 I specialize in **Java + Spring Boot** for building scalable, secure backends, and have built & deployed full-stack applications from scratch.
-- 🧑‍🍳 Creator of **[gauricooks.com](https://www.gauricooks.com)** — a production-grade food ordering platform with CI/CD pipeline and cloud deployment.
+- 🧑‍🍳 Creator of **[gauricooks.com](https://www.gauricooks.com)** — a production-grade food ordering platform with secure payments, CI/CD pipeline, and cloud deployment.
 - 🌍 Open to **remote roles**, **freelance work**, and **high-growth backend/security/fintech opportunities**.

 ---